Sequential Multi-Product Price Competition in Supply Chain Networks

 University of Toronto - Rotman School of Management

 We initially study a two-echelon sequential oligopoly with competing suppliers, each selling multiple products through a pool of multiple competing retailers.
 We characterize the equilibrium behavior under linear price-only contracts.
 In the second stage, given wholesale prices selected in the first stage, all retailers simultaneously decide on their retail prices to maximize their total profits among all products of all suppliers they choose to do business with.
 In the first stage, the suppliers anticipate the retailers' responses and all suppliers simultaneously maximize their total profits from all channels by selecting the wholesale prices.
 We show that in this two-stage competition model, a subgame perfect Nash equilibrium always exists.
 Multiple subgame perfect equilibria may arise but, if so, all equilibria are equivalent in the sense of generating unique demands and profits for all firms.
 We subsequently generalize our results to supply chain models with an arbitrary set of echelons, and show how all equilibrium performance measures can be computed with an efficient recursive scheme.
-Finally, we extend the model to account for the co-existence of substitutable and complementary products.
+Moreover, we establish how changes in the model parameters, in particular, exogenous cost rates, or intercept values in the demand functions, impact on the system-wide equilibrium.
+These comparative statics results allow for the quantification of cost pass-through effects and the measurement and characterization of the brand value of different retailers and suppliers.

 Keywords: Stackelberg game, Bertrand competition, sequential oligopoly, multi-echelon, Linear Complementarity Problem